Skip to Content

 1. Click “Save”

-2. Make sure the task appears in the active list
+2. Make sure the task appears in the active tasks list

-In FastPanel CRON is usually configured very simply through the web interface.
+In FastPanel, CRON is usually very easy to set up through the web interface.

-After setting up CRON it’s important to make sure it works correctly.
+After setting up CRON, it is important to make sure it is working correctly.

 Go to CRON statistics

-1. In the Flute admin panel find “System” section
+1. In the Flute admin panel, find the “System” section

 2. Find “CRON Statistics”

-1. Look at the time of last CRON execution
+1. Check the time of the last CRON execution

 2. It should update every minute